 Your grocery spending.
 Try cutting out excess takeout orders.
 Try using store-brand items instead of more expensive name-brand groceries.
 The quality is usually just as good.

-• Cell phone and phone-related bills.
+- Cell phone and phone-related bills.
 EASY Wireless can help you with this one.
 Cell phone bills are through the roof.
-Now that cell phones have become a necessity for both of you and your children, companies take advantage of them.
+Now that cell phones have become a necessity for both you and your children, companies take advantage of them.
 Low-income individuals qualify for some government-related benefits when it comes to their cell phones.
 Read more about EASY Wireless below.
-Other ways to save on cell phones are to consolidate.
-Maybe your three-year-old really doesn't need their own phone at preschool!
+Another way to save on cell phones is to consolidate.
+Maybe your three-year-old doesn’t need their phone at preschool!

 The experts say that many single parents make the big money mistake of trying to give their children more material items because one parent is not in the household.
 This is a huge mistake that many single parents fall into.
 Be mindful of this.
 Learn the lesson.
 Don’t create a materialistic individual.
 Paying attention to quality time is more substantial, than a lot of useless toys and junk that will be outgrown anyway.
 Your child will never outgrow your love and attention.